WE-are-FPV/JeNo-3-3.5/README.md

 After several iterations, we have come to a first version of the JeNo that **ticks all these boxes !** This is the **3" Classic version, unibody with a 4mm bottom plate**.

 We were initially not enthusiastic about the unibody design, but this approach has proven to be an **excellent compromise**.
 With a thickness of 4mm for the bottom plate, we get **exceptional strength** and **flight behavior** worthy of a 5".
-The assembly remains easy, and the absence of separate arms allows for sliding a 20x20 stack while taking advantage of the 20mm height of the bus.
+The assembly remains easy, and the absence of separate arms allows for sliding a 20x20 stack while taking advantage of the 20mm height of the body.

 ![WE are FPV banner](./images/JeNo3_Profile1.jpg)